 Registration with municipality

-If you have lived in the Netherlands for over 4 months, you have to register with the municipality in the Personal Records Database (in Dutch: Basisregistratie Personen or BRP).
+Are you coming to live in the Netherlands for more than 4 months?
+Then you have to register with the municipality in the Personal Records Database (in Dutch: Basisregistratie Personen or BRP).
 This applies to everyone.
 After this registration, the municipality will issue a Citizen Service Number for you (in Dutch: Burgerservicenummer or BSN).
 Go to Rijksoverheid.nl for more information on the BRP.

 Legalised and translated birth certificate